Airbus wins 980 gross orders, 705 net in Jan-July

 Airbus declined further comment, saying it did not discuss decisions by its customers.

-Airbus confirmed the cancellation of six A380 superjumbo aircraft for Japanese airline Skymark Airlines 9204.T.
+Airbus confirmed the cancellation of six A380 superjumbo aircraft for Japanese airline Skymark Airlines.

 The latest totals exclude 127 provisional orders for the newest version of its wide-body A330 jet, the A330neo, which was launched in Farnborough.
 Firm contracts are expected to be negotiated in the coming weeks and months.